dagatsoin/sproutch/README.md

 - ExpoKit: bringing some basic components such `Svg` and `LinearGradient`

 **Important note**
-Actually developped with RN **0.57**.
+- Actually developped with RN **0.57**.
 No guarantee that newer versions will work.
+But it may...

 ### Installation